hoichunlaw/berkeley-w251/hw04/README.md

 - 5th layer is pooling layer, with size 3x3 and stride 3.
 This layer calculates the max value across all the 3x3 regions from previous layer.

-- 6th layer is output layer/fully connected layer, with softmax output.
+- 6th layer is output layer, with softmax output.
 Number of classes is 10.
 It calculates the probability of 10 classes that the image belongs to.

 ### Experiment with the number and size of filters in each layer.
 Does it improve the accuracy?